famousj/UrbitSMS/README.md

 :sms|send '+13145554242' 'Here is your text, buddy'
 ```

 Please note the single quotes.
-Also, Twilio specifies that format for numbers,
-with the plus and no dashes.
+Also, Twilio specifies that exact format for numbers, with the plus and no dashes.

 ### Troubleshooting